 Since it is all accomplished in an additive fashion instead of a subtractive fashion, AM offers reduced material waste and lower life cycle energy use while offering highly sustainable designs.

-On its seven high-speed machines, Sintavia is currently manufacturing with Nickel, Titanium and Aluminum alloys and other proprietary powders.
+On its nine high-speed machines, Sintavia is currently manufacturing with Nickel, Titanium and Aluminum alloys and other proprietary powders.
 See the Materials Guide for more information about powders.